abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

 Using SOMA
 =====================================

-Users can allocate memory using ``hipMallocAsync()`` with stream-ordered semantics.
-This means that all asynchronous accesses to the allocation must occur between the stream executions of the allocation and the free.
-If memory is accessed outside of this promised stream order, it can lead to undefined behavior (e.g., use before allocation or use after free errors).
-The allocator may reallocate memory as long as it guarantees compliant memory accesses will not overlap temporally. ``hipFreeAsync()`` frees memory from the pool with stream-ordered semantics.
+You can allocate memory using ``hipMallocAsync()`` with stream-ordered semantics.
+This restricts the asynchronous accesses to the memory to occur between the stream executions of the allocation and deallocation.
+Accessing memory outside this promised stream order can lead to undefined behavior such as use-before-allocation or use-after-free errors.
+The allocator might reallocate memory as long as the compliant memory accesses are guaranteed not to overlap temporally. ``hipFreeAsync()`` frees memory from the pool with stream-ordered semantics.

-The following example explains how to use stream ordered memory allocation.
+Here is how to use stream ordered memory allocation:

 .. tab-set::
   .. tab-item:: Stream Ordered Memory Allocation